 ‘The upcoming shift may well spell the end of PSM as we know it.
 But it could also be the start of a new era in which PSM organizations are more than ever called upon to act as curators of shared experiences.
 In a decentralized networked society, trust and ethical data use will be the most precious currencies.’

-PSMs can use AI resources to better distinguish themselves the market ahead, the authors say.
-They see opportunities for increased efforts in:
+PSMs can use AI resources to distinguish themselves better in the market ahead, the authors say.
+They see opportunities for increased efforts in the following: